-The cost is $600 per person, plus air fare.
+The retreat cost is $750 per person, plus air fare.
 Cost should not be an obstacle; funding information is available.
 U.S. passport is required, but a Visa is not required.
 While no shots are necessary for entry, consultation with your physician is recommended.

 Start by sharing your experience with people who supported you trip.
 Your family, friends and sponsors will love to hear about what you did and how the experience affected you, this is also a great way to thank them for helping sponsor your trip.
 They supported your trip in a financial way and will most likely be very excited to know how the retreat impacted you and what their support contributed to.

 Part of your Rostro de Cristo experience was, of course, the spiritual aspect.
 Take some time to think about the meaning of your spirituality and how, if at all, your faith and/or relationship with God have changed.
 For some people it can be difficult to try to share their experience.
 However, talking about what you did and what you felt and experienced can be one of the best ways to process your experience and make meaning for your life.
 If you are interested in sharing your experience with others through a reflection, contact the RdC Fellow.